 We invite New Brunswick residents to inform themselves about the drawbacks of polluting nuclear and fossil fuel energy and the advantages of the alternative: rigorous energy efficiency, renewable energy generation, and developing the smart grid and storage capacity using technologies that are less harmful to the earth and our health.

-Our “ask” is to phase out energy generation from fossil fuels and nuclear fission and to invest in renewable energy, conservation and the smart grid.
-We want residents of New Brunswick to avoid being exposed to more nuclear waste and generating radioactive waste that can expose others outside the province, to avoid having our public funds and our time wasted on developing prototype nuclear energy technology, and to stop burning carbon-based fuels to generate electricity thereby contributing to the climate crisis.
+Our “ask” is to phase out electricity generated from fossil fuels and nuclear fission and to invest in renewable energy, conservation and the smart grid.
+We want residents of New Brunswick to avoid exposure to toxins from fossil fuels and radioactive waste and emissions that can also expose others outside the province, and to avoid having our public funds and other resources wasted on experimental nuclear technology.

 Instead, we want everyone in our province to reap the benefits of local employment, community prosperity, and the capacity to be players in the emerging global low-carbon nuclear-free renewable energy economy.